 When choosing this route you do have the oppurtunity to submit additional evidence, which must be done within either 90 days of submitting the VAF 10182, or within 90 days of a hearing (if you elect to have one).
 If you do not agree with BVA's decision, then a claimant can either appeal to the Court, or file a supplemental claim (with "new and relevant" evidence).

-"The law allows claimants with legacy appeals to opt-in to VBA's two AMA review lanes.
-A legacy appeal stems from any decision (whether from original, new, or reopened claims, or SOCs/SSOCs) VA made before February 19, 2019.
-Elections to participate in the new AMA review programs automatically withdraw their associated appeals from the Board.
-However, claimants may still appeal the same issues after VA issues decisions on the HLRs or supplemental claims.
-However, those appeals would start anew, having surrendered their places in the Board queue."
+"The law allows claimants with legacy appeals to opt-in to the two AMA review lanes for issues that are part of those appeals.
+A legacy appeal stems from any decision (involving original, new, or reopened claims, and SOCs or SSOCs) VA made before February 19, 2019.
+An election to participate in the new AMA review programs received within 60 days of the date of the SOC/SSOC, or within one year after the notice of the original contested decision, whichever is later, results in withdrawing the legacy appeal for those issues.
+However, claimants may still appeal to the Board those same issues after VA issues a decision on the HLR or supplemental claim."